unbit/uwsgi-docs/PyPy.rst

    uwsgi --http-socket :9090 --pypy-home /opt/pypy --pypy-lib /opt/libs/libpypy-c.so

 With this approach you are able to use library from a specific pypy build and home from another one

+Remember to prefix --pypy-lib with ./ if you want to point to a .so file in your current directory !!!

 The PyPy setup file
 ^^^^^^^^^^^^^^^^^^^